randall-coding/umami-acorn/README.md

 <img width="530"  src="https://github.com/randall-coding/umami-acorn/assets/39175191/96ab80fc-797f-4c8a-a989-569f166c9512">

 Once you've added your website, retrieve the tracking code by clicking the "Edit" button beside your listed website.
-Then, visit the "Tracking code" tab, copy the snippet provided, and paste it into the header of your website.
+Click the "Tracking code" tab and copy the snippet provided to paste it into the header of your target website.

 <img width="558" src="https://github.com/randall-coding/umami-acorn/assets/39175191/5a928219-7d0a-4874-a639-13f68b8bda9a">

 Now you're ready to watch analytics about your site on the Umami's Dashboard.

-Congratulations!
-The Umami installation is now complete.

 ## Conclusion
 That's all there is to it.
-We've now got a Umami server up and running from an acorn image.
+We've now got an Umami server up and running from an acorn image.
 For more detailed instructions on working with your Umami server see the Umami documentation.

 ## References